 If you’re crazy about Christmastime, then you probably decorate the entire house for the holiday.
 You may have Christmas towels, Christmas dishes, and put up your Christmas tree as soon as the pumpkin pie disappears on Thanksgiving.
+But first, don’t forget to make a stop at the Decorator’s Warehouse.

 Before you get carried away decorating the outside of your house, here are a few tips you should know and use.